Everyday Uses of Lanthanides: The Rare Earth Elements

 Uses for Cerium

-- Carbon arc lighting: Cerium is a key component in carbon arc lights, ultrabright light sources that are popular in the motion picture industry.
+- Carbon arc lighting: Cerium is a key component in carbon arc lights, which are ultrabright light sources popular in the motion picture industry.

 - Lighter flints: Cerium is often one of the primary components in mischmetal, which you’ll find in lighter flints.

 - Glass manufacturing: In the glass industry, cerium finds uses as a polishing agent and decolorizer, removing pigment from the glass.
-It’s even possible to reclaim the cerium from glass polishing waste, making it eco-friendly.
+Reclaiming the cerium from glass polishing waste is possible, making it eco-friendly.

 Gadolinium and Yttrium